(Last Updated On: October 31, 2020)

 Haeundae Beach is the jewel in Busan’s already incredible crown and even in winter, this huge stretch of glistening white sand and aquamarine ocean edged by monochrome skyscrapers and bustling markets is a spectacular sight.
+There are so many things to do in Busan, but a visit to the region’s most famous beach is undoubtedly one of them.

 Around Christmas time, this most famous section of Busan’s coastline is decorated in coloured light installations and the plumes of steam coming from the fresh seafood stalls just off the town’s main street are inviting.